-- Changes in bedroom distribution (i.e. when larger units will be replaced with smaller units such that current residents would become under-housed or when smaller units will be replaced with larger units such that current residents would become over-housed); - Where a PHA is reducing the number of assisted units at a property by a de minimis amount9, but those units are occupied by assisted residents; or - The reconfiguration of efficiency apartments, or the repurposing of dwelling units in order to facilitate social service delivery.
+- Changes in bedroom distribution (i.e. when larger units will be replaced with smaller units such that current residents would become under-housed or when smaller units will be replaced with larger units such that current residents would become over-housed); - Where a PHA is reducing the number of assisted units at a property by a de minimis amount, but those units are occupied by assisted residents; or - The reconfiguration of efficiency apartments, or the repurposing of dwelling units in order to facilitate social service delivery.

-In all scenarios where residents voluntarily accept permanent relocation to accommodate project plans, these residents are eligible for permanent relocation assistance and payments
+In all scenarios where residents voluntarily accept permanent relocation to accommodate project plans, these residents are eligible for permanent relocation assistance and payments under URA.
+If a resident accepts permanent relocation assistance, the resident surrenders his or her right to return to the completed project.

-7 Where the transfer of assistance to a new site is approved, residents of the converting project will have the right to reside in an assisted unit at the new site once rehabilitation or new construction is complete.
+&lt;sup>7 Where the transfer of assistance to a new site is approved, residents of the converting project will have the right to reside in an assisted unit at the new site once rehabilitation or new construction is complete.

-8 Persons with disabilities returning to the RAD project may not be turned away or placed on a waiting list due to a lack of accessible units.
+&lt;sup>8 Persons with disabilities returning to the RAD project may not be turned away or placed on a waiting list due to a lack of accessible units.
 Their accessibility needs must be accommodated.

-9 A reduction in total number of assisted units at RAD project of 5% or less.
+&lt;sup>9 A reduction in total number of assisted units at RAD project of 5% or less.
 (Section 1.5.B of PIH 2012-32 REV-1)